NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Jumbo Non-QM

 For loan amounts above $1M where the borrower's documentation doesn't fit conventional jumbo guidelines.
 Most jumbo non-QM caps in the $3M range, with some lenders going to $5M+ for the right HNW profile.
-Lower rate spread than DSCR — typically 0.50%–0.75% above conventional jumbo — because LTVs are conservative and reserves are deep.
+Lower rate spread than DSCR — often priced above comparable conventional jumbo, depending on the file — because LTVs are conservative and reserves are deep.
 Jumbo loans →

 Who Non-QM Actually Serves